keriganmarketing/medlicense/user/pages/04.licensure-information/licensing-articles-and-information/teleradiology-license-service-for-physicians/item.md

         route: /_partials/_wise-words
 enablefeatureboxes: false
 date: '04/11/2018 11:51 am'
-googletitle: 'Teleradiology License Service for Physicians'
+googletitle: 'Nation Wide Teleradiology License Info  '
 googledesc: 'Physician''s practicing Teleradiology need to protect themselves by obtaining a Full Medical License or Teleradiology license in each State where they will be accepting Teleradiology Contracts.
 The cost is minimal compared to the risk of not being licensed.'
 twitterenable: true
 twittercardoptions: summary